jennyktvu/fqdc/docs/r_for_covid_data/1_analysis_us_covid_quarterly_data.md

 see the diagram ![here](covid_plot.svg)

-## Draw diagram for overal California covid data
+## Draw diagram for  California data

 Do you want to try it by yourself?

-## Create/Calculate a new column for covid ratio in "All causes"
+## Create/Calculate a new column for covid ratio

 Somehow, we want to get to know the trend for covid ratio.
   - covid_ratio = overall_rate_of_covid / overall_rate_of_all_causes